-Second order generalized integrator (SOGI) has several functions, such as filter, phase shifted reference waveforms regulator, and signal parameters estimation such as amplitude, frequency, and phase angle [13], [14].
+Second order generalized integrator (SOGI) has several functions such as filter, phase shifted reference waveforms regulator, and signal parameters estimation such as amplitude, frequency, and phase angle [13], [14].
 SOGI is used to generate an orthogonal voltage system as an input of PLL to estimate signal parameter [14].
 In the three-phase system, Dual second order generalized integrator (DSOGI) is used to estimate signal parameter [13], [15], [16].

 Unbalance grid conditions disturb the interconnecting in SRF PLL [17].
 Mostly, SRF PLL in single phase is distorted by negative sequence component [18].
 SRF PLL which is distorted by negative sequence component caused by unbalance grid conditions creates some errors on phase estimation by oscillation [19].
 During grid voltage amplitude variations, and frequency variations, SRF PLL on single phase takes a long time to reach the settling time [20].
 SRF PLL is sensitive to the unbalance grid conditions and the frequency variations, influenced frequency and phase estimations [21].
 In [17]–[21] SRF PLL is combined with SOGI to handle the problem caused by grid conditions.
 This combination increases harmonic ripple when frequency adaptive experiences deviations of second harmonic ripples.
 In the three-phase grid-connected PV system, the unbalance grid conditions and the grid harmonic distortions, frequency and phase estimations of SRF PLL are distorted by negative sequence component and harmonic.